Privoce/vocechat-server-rust/README.md

 # Grand Goal
 The grand goal of Voce is to provide a space owned by "you" on the Internet, just as the name "voce" means in portguese.
 As cloud computing is getting matured, there will be a time in the foreseeable future that netizens like you and me can enjoy the benefit of having a personal cloud space on the Internet.

 Why do we need a private cloud space?
-The short answer is that information will become our private property and and communication means will be under the control of every netizen.
+The short answer is that information will become our private property and means of communication will be under the control of every netizen.

 Digital technologies including Internet and the Web make information duplicable and transferable, yet platforms are controlling the ownership and means of production and transmission of most information (content) on the Internet.
 We are building Voce as an open-sourced tool (not a platform) to empower smaller groups and individuals to become a platform themselves.
 When various servers get connected to each other, all the information shared among the servers will be duplicated and become the server owner's private data under private storages.